ahochha/christmas-cookie-store/README.md

 # Christmas Cookie Store
-the store for selling only the best Christmas cookies
+The store for selling only the best Christmas cookies!

-## Description

 The Christmas Cookie Store started as a class project, but over time has evolved into a mini personal project for me.
 The application was built with heavy focus put on the mobile experience and looks.

+## Usage and Features

 Despite its small size and focus on looks, the application boasts features commonly found in eatery applications.

-Users can select a cookie by scrolling through the list of cookies available.
-They can then select the number of cookies and include any add-ons they would like.
-If errors were made, modification can be done by updating or deleting the cookie in the cart.
-Finally, they can simulate checkout by going to the payment page.
+Users can:
+* Select a cookie by scrolling through the list of cookies available
+* For a specific cookie, select the quantity and include any add-ons they would like
+* Correct any mistakes by modifying or deleting cookies in the cart (tap the cookie to make changes to it)
+* Simulate checkout by going to the payment page

 ## Link